SachinScaler/Jan25_Python/readme.md

 ### Exception Handling
    - **Summary**: This notebook explores Python's exception handling mechanisms.
 Topics covered include try-except blocks, custom exceptions, and best practices for writing robust Python code.
    - **Core Usecase**: Teaches the best practices for handling errors in Python applications, ensuring smooth user experiences and system reliability.
-   - **Applications**: Developing robust APIs, handling runtime errors in applications, and building fault-tolerant systems.
+   - **Applications**: Developing robust Applications and APIs, handling runtime errors in applications, and building fault-tolerant systems.

 ### File Handling
    - **Summary**: This repository also demonstrates how to handle files in Python.
 You’ll find examples of reading and writing to text and CSV files, handling file paths, and working with file I/O operations.